-When asked what she thinks about this study, Best Food Facts expert, Connie Diekman – a registered dietitian and the director of university nutrition at Washington University – said, that though it is a short-term study, “It provides a bit more support that consuming protein helps us feel full longer.
-Including some [protein] each time we eat can help us make better food choices and trim what we eat the next time we eat."
+When asked what she thinks about this study, Connie Diekman, a registered dietitian and the director of university nutrition at Washington University, said that though it is a short-term study, “It provides a bit more support that consuming protein helps us feel full longer.
+Including some [protein] each time we eat can help us make better food choices and trim what we eat the next time we eat.”

 So how do we ensure we’re getting a diet with 15%-25% protein?
 First and foremost, Gosby recommends avoiding foods high in fat and simple sugars – just like the dietary guidelines recommend – since these foods can increase the likelihood that people will overeat and gain weight.
 If you’re on a 2,000-calorie-a-day diet, 300 calories should come from protein, since each gram has 4 calories, your total intake should be 75 grams of protein.
 Diekman offers this guide: Six servings of whole grains give you 18 of your 75 grams of protein, while 3 cups of dairy give you 24 grams.

 “My Yummy Steak!” by momo is licensed under CC BY 2.0.